Endeavour spent just over 11 days attached to the International Space Station |

 The first of these commercial carriers is expected to enter service sometime in the middle of the decade.

-"Endeavour and the space shuttle have been a workhorse for space exploration, building the entire space station and fixing the Hubble telescope, and doing a whole bunch of interesting tasks," said Endeavour pilot Greg Johnson during an in-flight interview on Monday.
+Nasa will concentrate its efforts and resources on a Multi-Purpose Crew Vehicle (MPCV) that can go beyond the space station to destinations such as asteroids."Endeavour and the space shuttle have been a workhorse for space exploration, building the entire space station and fixing the Hubble telescope, and doing a whole bunch of interesting tasks," said Endeavour pilot Greg Johnson during an in-flight interview on Monday.

 "When the space shuttle retires, we're going to lose a lot of capability of moving large payloads out to space; but then that opens the door for new things that are going to come across the horizon.
 The children out there ought to be inspired that when they get to go to space they'll probably get to go beyond low-Earth orbit, maybe to the Moon, maybe to Mars or beyond."